A political and constitutional debate

 “Even if the elections which brought the president to power were carried out late, it was the 2015 electoral process that was continued in 2016” said André Michel, a political opponent and unsuccessful candidate for the last presidential elections.

 Jovenel Moïse’s legal attorney, Raynold Georges brushed aside these considerations.
-The duration of the presidential mandate is five years if you say that one begins to count the expiry from the date of swearing the oath (contrary to what the Constitution of 1987 amended).
+The duration of the presidential mandate is five years according to one who begins the count from the date of swearing-in date (contrary to what the Constitution of 1987 amended).

 Lapse of parliament noted by the president